-In the 1950's and 60's, hair tonics were in most men's bathrooms.
+Hair tonic could easily be found in most men's bathrooms in the 1950's and 60's.
 Then, styling gels and mousses hit the mainstream, and hair tonics were relegated to a back shelf and eventually disposed of.
 Today, hair tonics are experiencing a renaissance as traditional barbering and grooming are back in style.

 What is Hair Tonic?